Charging point for jump-starting own car.

-When starting the engine in normal conditions the car's electric drive motor is prioritised - the petrol engine remains switched off.
-This means that after the start knob has been turned clockwise, the electric motor has "started" and the car is ready to move.
+When starting the engine in normal conditions the car’s electric drive motor is prioritised — the petrol engine remains off.
+This means that after the ignition dial has been turned to START the electric motor has “started” and the car is ready to drive.
 A started motor is indicated by the driver display's indicator lamps extinguishing and its preset theme illuminating.

-Do not touch the connections between cable and car during the starting attempt.
+Do not touch the crocodile clips during the start procedure.
 There is a risk of sparks forming.

 Remove the jump leads in reverse order - first the black and then the red.